TKOaly/exam-archive-new/README.md

 ### Quick guide

 1. Run `start-local-env.sh`.
 This will set up development environment and runs all needed commands.
 Script will also tell if you are missing some tooling listed below.
-2. _(OPTIONAL)_ If you want to test with realish users, set up `user-service` and make sure that there's a service for exam-archive, might need to change the permission bits to `770`.
+2. _(OPTIONAL)_ If you want to test with realish users, set up `user-service` and make sure that there's a service for Tärpistö, might need to change the permission bits to `770`.
 By default, the service will just skip authentication and log you in.
-If local user service cookie is detected, exam-archive tries to authenticate against it.
+If local user service cookie is detected, Tärpistö tries to authenticate against it.
 3. Then go to <http://127.0.0.1:9000>

 ### Other good to know commands